felipemassuia/knowledge-base/Azure/AZ-900/README.md

 * No need to purchase and manage costly infrastructure that users might not use to its fullest potential.
 * The ability to pay for more resources when they're needed.
 * The ability to stop paying for resources that are no longer needed.
+---
+## The benefits of using cloud services
+### High availability
+###### A quality that represents a software that can handle with some troubles to keep up running.
+### Scalability
+###### It is the ability to ajust resources to meet demand.
+When you have a rush traffic and your systems are overloaded, a scalable system can increase resources like memory or even intances to keep the system running well.
+On the other hand, when your resources are underused, you can decrease your capacity by removing resources as far as you pay for what you use.
+* **Vertical scaling** is a way to scale by adding processing power to your system, like adding RAM or more CPUs.
+* **Horizontal scaling** is another way that you can scale by adding more resources (instances) to meet demand.